Lutra-Fs/TRPGeneration/Activity_1_User_Stories.md

 As a game designer, I want players to be able to perform in-game actions while opening the inventory interface.

-Merchant NPC system:
+Merchant src system:

 As a player, I want to be able to buy and sell items from the merchant.

-As a player, I want to talk to the merchant NPC to get game clues.
+As a player, I want to talk to the merchant src to get game clues.